Tom-Draper/Maze-Generator/README.md

 [![Demo Prim's Algorithm](https://media.giphy.com/media/S44bVOtLqbP49oyGPT/giphy.gif)](https://www.youtube.com/watch?v=lCfpZhXvS_Q)

 #### Project Aims:
-- Understand and implement a maze generation.
+- Understand and implement a maze generation
-- Work on effective commenting.
+- Expand Python GUI skills

 #### What I Learned:
-- The general method of maze generation.
+- General background of maze generation
-- Prim's Algorithm.
+- Details and method of Prim's Algorithm

 In future, I aim to increase the number of algorithms in this implementation as alternatives to Prim's Algorithm.
-I could also extend this project to create a playable maze game.
-As this project was mostly about the visualisation aspect, the effeciency of the generation wasn't as important but with a game I could look into adding multithreading to this project to increase the speed of generation.
+For a future project I could extend this program to implement a playable maze game.
+I will need to revist the implementationa to improve efficiency as currently walls are removed by drawing over a wall with a line of the background colour.
+Using an alternative to Python's Turtle module could allow for more control over placing and removing walls and subsequently allow for a variable animation playback speed.
+As this project centred around the visualisation aspect, the effeciency of the display wasn't top priority.

 -------------------------------------------------------

 ## Getting Started
 Run mazeGenerator.py to begin maze generation.

-Optional arguments include a size one length of the maze, as well as a boolean value that determines whether details of generation are to be displayed to console.
-If set to false, a progress bar will be displayed instead.
+### Optional arguments
-- Size defaults to 50 (50x50 maze).
+- Size (-s int_value) - integer length of one side of the maze.
+Size defaults to 50 (50x50 maze).
-- Display details defaults to false.
+- Display details (-d true/false) - If true, details of generation prints to console.
+If false, progress bar displayed in console instead.
+Display details defaults to false.